uptonking/note4yaoo/wiki/lifehacks/tool-os-linux-app-store.md

   - AppImageLauncher is a novel and unique solution of integrating with the system.
 It intercepts all attempts to open an AppImage to provide its integration features.

 - https://github.com/SalaniLeo/Immagini
-  - An application made to easily manage and create .AppImage apps
+  - An application made to easily manage and create .
+AppImage apps

 - https://github.com/mijorus/gearlever
   - Manage AppImages with ease